open-telemetry/semantic-conventions/docs/http/http-spans.md

 and SHOULD set the `error.type` attribute.

-Refer to the [Recording Errors](/docs/general/recording-errors.md) document for details on how to record span status.
+Refer to the [Recording Errors](/docs/general/recording-errors.md) document for general considerations on how to record span status.

 ## HTTP client